 You will have the opportunity to access and benefit from a wide range of teaching and research facilities4.
 We currently have strong links with major international and national potential employers and our current teaching staff are experienced professionals that are industry and/or research-active in their fields.

 The course is designed for you to learn and develop a comprehensive understanding of the mechanical, materials and mathematical (analytical) sciences; approaches to design and product lifecycle; and managerial procedures that provide a basis for working professionally and effectively.

-The top-up degree is composed of a number of linked modules that are delivered over the academic year.
+The top-up degree is composed of several linked modules that are delivered over the academic year.
 A major component of the degree is the individual project, which is bespoke in design and allows you to put into practice and further develop the skills that they have learnt in the modules.
 The individual project is practical in nature and based on a research inspired engineering problem with a professional approach.

 Individual Project Introduction – 10 credits

 The aim of this module is to prepare you to undertake a substantial individual project.
 Successful completion of the module will require methodical planning, record keeping and self-management, effective communication and delivery of report.

 This module aims to develop and enhance the understanding, knowledge and application of process improvement approaches.
 There will be some emphasis on the motor industry because the industry is at the forefront of competitive manufacturing developments.

 This module aims to identify and appraise business and functional strategic options around new product introduction and select the most appropriate for the business to enhance performance, productivity and lead to consumer/customer satisfaction.